 Along the lines of daily life immersion, is also having the discipline and time to find and practise speaking with tandem native/fluent partners.
 At any given point in time, there will be enough people who want to participate in a language swap with you a few hours per week, and this will help you tremendously.
 It is easy to find tandem groups on Facebook in almost all major cities in Germany.
 Alternatively, you can also use the ‘Tandem App’ to find virtual partners all across the world.

 Additionally, you always can work on websites that help you practise quizzes and exercises.
 In my opinion, that should be a part of class-room training itself.
 In your free time, it’s so much better to work on passive and less boring ways of learning a language as hard as German.
-The most important thing is definitely to find the discipline to set aside time each week for one of the learning forms that works best for you and stick to it!
+The most important thing is definitely to find the discipline to set aside time each week for one of these methods to learn german easily and keep going at it!